tu-dortmund-ls12-rt/SSSEvaluation/README.md

 # Acknowledgements

 We would like to thank all the authors who helped to extend the framework.
-In particular, we would like to thank Bo Peng and Morteza Mohaqeqi for providing the source code of their work.
+In particular, we would like to thank Bo Peng, Morteza Mohaqeqi, Alessandro Biondi and Beyazit Yalcinkaya for providing the source code and additonal information of their work.